sgoldenlab/simba/docs/FSTTC.md

 ## Step 3: Interpreting the FSTTC results output.

-Inside your `project_folder/logs` directory, you will have a time-stamped CSV file - which is named something like `FSTTC_20210307071243.csv` - and contains the results for each of the video in your project.
+Once done, inside your `project_folder/logs` directory, you will have a time-stamped CSV file - which is named something like `FSTTC_20210307071243.csv` - and contains the results for each of the videos in your project.
 If you open it up, it will look like this (click on the image to enlarge):

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/FSTTC_13.png" />